stevie-mayhew/silverstripe-framework/docs/en/02_Developer_Guides/05_Extending/01_Extensions.md

 		parent::__construct();
 	}

-Example 2: User code can intervene in the process of extending cms fields.
+Example 2: User code can intervene in the process of extending CMS fields.

 <div class="notice" markdown="1">
 This method is preferred to disabling, enabling, and calling field extensions manually.